Octavio Paz: Early life

 Paz was introduced to literature early in his life through the influence of his grandfather Ireneo's library, filled with classic Mexican and European literature.
-During the 1920s, he discovered Gerardo Diego, Juan Ramón Jiménez, and Antonio Machado.
-These Spanish writers had a great influence on his early writings.
+During the 1920s, he discovered Gerardo Diego, Juan Ramón Jiménez, and Antonio Machado; these Spanish writers had a great influence on his early writings.

 As a teenager in 1931, Paz published his first poems, including "Cabellera".
-Two years later, at the age of 19, he published Luna Silvestre ("Wild Moon"), a collection of poems.
-In 1932, with some friends, he funded his first literary review, Barandal.
+Two years later, at the age of nineteen, he published Luna Silvestre (Wild Moon), a collection of poems.
+Between those publications, in 1932 at the age of 18, he founded his first literary review, Barandal with some friends.

 For a few years, Paz studied law and literature at National University of Mexico.
 During this time, he became familiar with leftist poets, such as Chilean Pablo Neruda.
-In 1936, Paz abandoned his law studies and left Mexico City for Yucatán to work at a school in Mérida.
+In 1936, Paz abandoned his law studies, and left Mexico City for Yucatán to work at a school in Mérida.
 The school was set up for the sons of peasants and workers.
-There, he began working on the first of his long, ambitious poems, "Entre la piedra y la flor" ("Between the Stone and the Flower") (1941, revised in 1976).
-Influenced by the work of T. S. Eliot, it explores the situation of the Mexican peasant under the domineering landlords of the day.
+There, he began working on the first of his long, ambitious poems, "Entre la piedra y la flor" ("Between the Stone and the Flower," 1941, revised 1976); influenced by the work of T. S. Eliot, it explores the situation of the Mexican peasant under the domineering landlords of the day.